TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-Overview-R-T-Infrastructure.md

 <br/><br/>

 K3s:
-- 3 masters controllers per cluster for HA
+- 3 masters controllers --- For HA
-- 3 worker nodes per cluster for more resources
+- 3 worker nodes --- For fmore resources
-- Longhorn installed for volume distribution
+- Longhorn -- For volume distribution
-- Fluentd  for sending logs to a logging server
+- Fluentd --- Fr sending logs to a logging server

 <br/><br/>
 Internal to the cluster core functions:
-- Apache reverse proxy  This will be used instead of an ingress controller to allow the use of a script called mkhtacess_red allowing for protection against blueteams and sandboxes
+- Apache reverse proxy --- This will be used instead of an ingress controller to allow the use of a script called mkhtacess_red allowing for protection against blueteams and sandboxes
-- Apache web server  this will host any dummy sites, phishing site websites, etc.
+- Apache web server --- This will host any dummy sites, phishing site websites, etc.
-- Docker registry
+- Docker registry --- To hold our docker images
 <br/><br/>

 Internal C2 Components: